NitinPrakash/wc-thanks-redirect/readme.txt

 After a purchase, your customers will be redirected to the custom Thank You page rather than the default WooCommerce's Thank You page.

-Feature to add Thanks you redirects per product COMING VERY SOON in next update.
+For WC Thanks Redirect version 2, you can set per product redirect urls .

 You may track progress of this plugin on github <a href="https://github.com/NitinPrakash/wc-thanks-redirect">WC Thanks Redirect</a>